 How are absence seizures treated?

-Absence seizures can affect your ability to perform at work or school, so it’s a good idea to see your healthcare provider about treatment.
+Absence seizures can affect your ability to do your job or go to school, so it’s a good idea to see your healthcare provider about treatment.

-Absence seizures can be treated with a number of different antiseizure medicines.
-The type of medicine that your healthcare provider recommends you take will also depend on what other seizure disorder you may have.
-If you have more than one type of seizure disorder, you may need to take multiple medicines.
+Absence seizures can be treated with a number of different medicines.
+The type of medicine that your healthcare provider recommends will also depend on what other seizure disorder you may have.
+If you have more than one type of seizure disorder, you may need to take several medicines.

 Can absence seizures be prevented?

 Taking your medicines exactly as your doctor prescribed is one of the best ways to manage absence seizures.
 But you can also make some changes in your life to help prevent absence seizures from happening.
 These include:

 - Get plenty of sleep each night.